Working in Market - Malaysia

 Planning and purchasing travel

-- Malaysia is a mature market and consumers have a solid knowledge of Australia.
+- Malaysia is a mature market, and many consumers have a solid knowledge of Australia.
 Most travellers prefer to plan itineraries and pre-book all/most activities prior to travel.
-Position Australia for its unique experiences to change the perception of an Australian holiday.

-- Travel become part of lifestyle with an average 2-3 short haul and 1-2 mid to long haul holiday per year for many Malaysians.
+- Travel has become part of the Malaysian lifestyle with an average 2-3 short haul and 1-2 mid to long haul holidays per year.

 - Consumers in Malaysia are value conscious and actively review a range of destinations and information sources, seeking favourable deals before making travel purchases.